 According to one definition compliance refers to “a company obeying all of the legal laws and regulations in regards to how they manage the business, their staff, and their treatment towards their consumers.
 The concept of compliance is to make sure that corporations act responsibly.”

-On top of the laws and regulations one can add guidelines, specifications and different standards.
+On top of the laws and regulations, one can add guidelines, specifications, and different standards.
 Adding all these ”things to be followed” together, it is obvious that being compliant is not an easy mission for any organization.

-Companies can insist that they are compliant, but actually it is the concrete actions of individuals in the company – the employees – that determine if the company as a whole comply with the given rules.
-Therefore becoming and staying compliant requires that the employees are educated and trained to understand what is allowed, what is not and why.
+Companies can insist that they are compliant, but actually, it is the concrete actions of individuals in the company – the employees – that determine if the company as a whole comply with the given rules.
+Therefore becoming and staying compliant requires that the employees are educated and trained to understand what is allowed, what is not, and why.

 What kind of feelings does ‘compliance training’, awake in you?
 Joy, fun, motivation, engagement?
 Maybe not.
 Let’s face it: compliance training is probably the most boring thing you can come across in your professional life.
 (I’ve got my share of GDPR training and I don’t want to do it again).
-Things get even worse, when these topics are taught (and tried to be learned) under the pressure and hectic pace of today’s business life.
+Things get even worse when these topics are taught (and tried to be learned) under the pressure and hectic pace of today’s business life.

 What’s the outcome?
 The course is held, everyone pretends to have learned and understood everything.
-Yet, in reality, people were disengaged, didn’t bother, cannot recall, behave unexpectedly and the company might get caught not to be compliant.
+Yet, in reality, people were disengaged, didn’t bother, cannot recall, behave unexpectedly and the company might get caught not being compliant.
 This may result in sanctions or even worse, damage for business.
 Not quite the desired outcome.

 Is there anything companies could do to overcome this unwanted scenario?